Budapestby VisitCity Guides

 Special Exhibitions and Cultural Events

-Budapest's museums regularly host temporary exhibitions that complement their permanent collections, often featuring international loans and thematic presentations that provide fresh perspectives on familiar subjects.
+Budapest's museums regularly host temporary exhibitions that complement their permanent collections.
+These often feature international loans and thematic presentations that give you fresh perspectives on familiar subjects.

-The Museum of Fine Arts frequently collaborates with major international institutions, bringing blockbuster exhibitions to Budapest.
-Recent years have seen major retrospectives of European masters and thematic exhibitions exploring artistic movements and historical periods.
+The Museum of Fine Arts frequently works with major international institutions, bringing blockbuster exhibitions to Budapest.
+We've seen major retrospectives of European masters and thematic exhibitions exploring artistic movements and historical periods in recent years.

-Contemporary art spaces like Műcsarnok and Ludwig Museum showcase cutting-edge works by emerging artists, providing platforms for experimental and provocative art that challenges conventional boundaries.
+Contemporary art spaces like Műcsarnok and Ludwig Museum showcase cutting-edge works by emerging artists.
+They provide platforms for experimental and provocative art that challenges conventional boundaries.

-Many museums participate in special cultural events throughout the year, including the Long Night of Museums, when institutions stay open late with special programs, performances, and guided tours.
-These events create unique opportunities to experience museums in different contexts and atmospheres.
+Many museums participate in special cultural events throughout the year, including the Long Night of Museums.
+During this event, institutions stay open late with special programs, performances, and guided tours.
+We love these events because they create unique opportunities to experience museums in different contexts and atmospheres.

 Museum of Fine Arts exterior with 'BUDAPEST' letters and visitors taking photos